What’s the deal with this blog?

 Lettuce Mousse recreates quintessential American home cooking from 1880-1970, which roughly corresponds with the Industrial Revolution all the way up to the counterculture movement of the 1960s/70s.

 Those 90 years were a transformative time for food in America.
 It was a period of rapid technological and culinary innovation (canning! mass food production! the calorie! the oven! the refrigerator!), and with it came new ways of thinking about the role of the housewife and the food she prepared for her family.
 Centuries-old family cooking traditions were suddenly and unceremoniously abandoned in favor of new “scientific” meals like Thorndike Potatoes, Pineapple Salad Mousse, and Ambrosia.
 These weren’t your grandma’s meals—no, it was something new.
 It was distinctly American.

-On this blog, I try to understand how these kinds of recipes came to be, and what life might’ve been like for the women cooking them.
+On this blog, I try to understand how these kinds of recipes came to be, and what life might’ve been like for the women who cooked them.
 I use original sources from the era—magazines, daily almanacs, advertising pamphlets, the backs of old jello boxes, whatever I can get my hands on.
 I prepare the recipes, and then, for better or worse, I have a taste.